 - Shore contour - when we dredged the lake (see below), we reshaped the bottom to allow better movement and oxygenation of the water.
 There are now several areas with sharper drop-offs, if you wade fish, be careful where and how far you wade into the water.
 Areas of more significant change are the southeast shoreline and the west shoreline, especially around the inlet area.
 Be careful where you wade until you learn the new lake bottom!

 History - Shagwa was originally a classic irrigation reservoir, providing water to the hay meadows between it and Papoose, and into the pastures of what is now Apache.
 It was decreed in 1919 and used exclusively for irrigation until the early 60's.
 At that time, the Board decided to see how fishing might fare in such a small lake.
 It was quickly proven to be a prolific grower of fish, but its shallow depths didn't allow the fish to winter.
 In the late 60's when the Board was trying its hand at raising fish in Papoose, the dam was raised in order to release a little water to aid in harvesting the fish in Papoose.
 This added volume of water allowed the fish in Shagwa to survive most winters, thus producing large fish.
 In the 80's the Board added aeration of the lake in order to further prevent the occasional winter kills of the fish.
 In the 90's the dam was refurbished, and the lake was turned into the Company's first "Catch and Release" lake.
 The larger fish resulted in more fishermen per surface acre than any of our other lakes.
 Shagwa has also been one of the harder lakes to manage.
-Its shallow depth and prolific ability to grow water plants (from algae to moss), has been the impetus to control moss by both chemical and biologic means.
-Even then, we've experienced several summer kills, and in the 00's had to eradicate a perch infestation.
+Its shallow depth and prolific ability to grow water plants (from algae to rooted aquatic plants), has led us to control them with chemicals and grass carp.
+Even then, we've experienced several summer kills, and in the 2000's had to eradicate a perch infestation.

 Rehabilitation of Shagwa - on June 27th 2015, we experienced a near 100% fish kill at Shagwa.
 We closed Shagwa to any further fishing and conducted several water tests in July and August of 2015.
 The early tests showed trace amounts of E.coli, which means sewage was entering the lake, and while not at the level to be a human health hazard it was sufficient to impact the fishery.
 Fortunately, water quality tests of the source water, and at Hiawatha and Papoose showed no water quality issues.
 We consulted with Larimer County Health Department and gained their support as we worked to find the source(s) of contamination.